Arlington Turkey Trot

 November 23, 2017 - 8 a.m.

 Join us for our 12th Annual 5k Trot!

 Note from the Arlington Turkey Trot Committee:

-As we look forward to the 11th Year of the Arlington Turkey Trot on Thanksgiving Day 2016, we give thanks to those who contributed to our most successful 2015 10th Anniversary.
-Our registrants (over 5,000 strong) sponsors, volunteers, neighbors, parishioners and, perhaps most importantly, our beneficiaries who work tirelessly to help those in our community who need a hand up!
+As we look forward to the 12th Year of the Arlington Turkey Trot on Thanksgiving Day 2017, we give thanks to our community of Arlington.
+Our registrants (over 4,000 strong), sponsors, volunteers, neighbors, parishioners and, perhaps most importantly, our beneficiaries who work tirelessly to help those in our community who need a hand up!

 Arlington Turkey Trot—Brief History and Fun Facts

 From the time that Pastor Brian Webster came to town to lead Christ Church of Arlington, he set his sights and heart on reaching out to the community to assist the poor and needy—those in search of a friend, good food, child care—a place to call home.
 Brian identified two nonprofit agencies—Doorways for Women and Families and Arlington-Alexandria Coalition for the Homeless (now Bridges to Independence)—which provide homes for families, including women and children who are victims of domestic violence.

 The vehicle that was developed to reach out to and rally the community was the November 2006 5K Arlington Turkey Trot that attracted 300 runners, joggers, walkers and strollers.
 Now, eleven years later, Christ Church, together with the original charities and the Arlington Food Assistance Center, A-SPAN, Arlington Thrive, OAR, and Young Life will launch the 12th annual Turkey Trot which, by now, has become an Arlington tradition.